The Relation between the Object of Refutation in Voidness and the Ease of Understanding Voidness as Dependent Arising

 Now, maybe people will wonder why Lama Tsongkhapa is getting all this information.
 Maybe he is making things up with the Manjushri.
 But, if you read the 18th chapter very slowly, there Nagarjuna will explain about how, in total absorption, the aryas see or experience the view.
 Then, in the later part [of his commentary on this chapter], Chandrakirti makes a very crucial statement: “Everything up to now like this is about the individual defining characteristic marks of the very nature of reality (voidness) for the aryas.
 Now I shall speak about the individual defining characteristic marks of the very nature of reality for mundane people.”
 So, there are two different things that he explains.

-Then, there, he deals more about cause and effect, and he brings up things like a seed and a sprout.
+Then, there, he deals more with cause and effect, and he brings up things like a seed and a sprout.
 This is more about the understanding that is not only about voidness, but also about the preparation for understanding voidness.
 We need to prepare to reach the strong understanding of dependent arising.

 Dr. Berzin: So, understanding dependent arising is the cause for understanding voidness and it also prepares you to understand voidness as meaning dependent arising?